zzxwill/odps/intl.en-US/User Guide/SQL/VALUES.md

 # VALUES {#concept_uhn_rdb_wdb .concept}

+This article introduces you to `INSERT … VALUES` command operation.

 In the test phase, prepare some basic data for a small data table.
 You can quickly write some test data to the test table by using the  `INSERT … VALUES` statement.

 **Note:**